Jerling1989/Weather-Scraper/README.md

 - This is the first thing the user will see when the app loads.
 There is the app name "Weather Finder" and brief instructions for what to do.
 There is a form text input for the user to enter a city name and a simple submit button.
 ![INTRO](assets/img/read_me/intro.png)

 - Once the user enters a city to search for the app will display the 3 Day Forecast for that city in a Bootstrap alert underneath the search form.
-This example uses the city of Los Angeles.
+This example uses the city of Los Angeles, California.
 ![LOS ANGELES](assets/img/read_me/los-angeles.png)

 - Here is another example using the city of Chattanooga, Tennessee
 ![CHATTANOOGA](assets/img/read_me/chattanooga.png)

+- When a user mispells a city they will recieve an alert to try the search again.
 ![TYPO](assets/img/read_me/typo.png)

 ![NO SEARCH](assets/img/read_me/no-search.png)